Digital Identity Risk Assessment Playbook

 - Impacts are: “What are the risks to the government or to you if you aren’t?”

 Defining the IALs for each community of users and transactions from Step 1 is one of the more challenging aspects of a DIRA.
-The final IAL correlates to how much personal data10 is validated and verified for that user during the identity proofing process.11
+The initial IAL correlates to how much personal data10 is validated and verified for that user during the identity proofing process.11

 Key Point